rishii100/MediAlert/README.md

 ### Doctor Dashboard
 - **Frontend:** Built with React.js and TailwindCSS, deployed on Vercel for a responsive web interface.
-- **Backend:** A Node.js and Express server handles API requests, user authentication (JWT), and integration with AI services.
+- **Backend:** A Node.js and Express server handles API requests, user authentication and integration with AI services.
 - **AI Processing:**
   - **Deepgram API** converts patient call audio to text.
   - **AWS Comprehend Medical** analyzes the text to extract medical insights and detect adverse events.